arcadia-redux/custom_hero_clash_issues/abilities_that_should_hit_creeps.md

 #### Suggested but wouldn't really work as is:
 * Bounty Hunter - Track
 * Legion Commander - Duel
+* Nyx Assassin - Mana Burn `Intelligence function would need to be changed`
 * Slark - Essence Shift `Should have to get reset at every round+duel start or would be unfair ~mmdts`
 * Undying - Decay `Should have to get reset at every round+duel start or would be unfair ~mmdts`